7Block Labs

 TL;DR for decision‑makers

-• If you need sub‑second to low‑seconds latency and you’re cost‑sensitive: use BLS aggregate signatures over a single batch message (FastAggregateVerify) and verify on‑chain via EIP‑2537.
-Typical gas: ≈103k for the pairing check plus small overhead if you store an aggregated public key. (eips.ethereum.org)
+• Looking for sub-second to low-second latency and keeping an eye on costs?
+Go for BLS aggregate signatures with a single batch message (FastAggregateVerify) and verify it on-chain using EIP-2537.
+Expect to use around 103k gas for the pairing check, plus a bit more if you decide to store an aggregated public key.
+You can check out the details here: (eips.ethereum.org)

-Both approaches can be combined: BLS attestation for “fast path” settlement and periodic recursive aggregation for “final settlement.”
+You can totally mix these two approaches: use BLS attestation for that quick “fast path” settlement, and then go for periodic recursive aggregation when it comes to the “final settlement.”

 What changed since 2025 and why it matters